nguyenngochuyhoang1010/COS40007-CorrosionDetection/README.md

 A computer vision pipeline utilizing a custom-trained YOLOv26 Nano model to perform instance segmentation on concrete structures.
 This tool is designed to process drone imagery to simultaneously identify structural boundaries (via polygon masks) and isolate surface-level decay such as cracks (via bounding boxes).

-🚀 Try the Live Web App on Hugging Face Spaces!

 📂 Repository Structure

 concrete-defect-segmentation/